shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

 - **Motivation**: GBDT transforms features, reduced dimensions, combined attributes
 - The leaves serve as new input features for LR
 - Drawback:
-    - Two phase modelling, i.e., LR doesn't impact GBDT
+    - Two phase modelling, i.e., LR doesn't impact GBDT, no back propagation to GBDT
-    - Tree not very good for high-dimension sparse features because trees tend to overfitting because penalty is imposed on tree nodes/depth while LR penalizes weights
-    - For example, there is feature X with value 1 on 10 samples and value 0 on 9990 samples.
+    - Tree not very good for high-dimension sparse features because trees tend to overfitting because penalty is imposed on tree nodes/depth while LR penalizes weights.
+For example, there is feature X with value 1 on 10 samples and value 0 on 9990 samples.
 In GBDT it is perfect node split because it takes only 1 depth and 1 split, while in LR it will be regularized for big weight.
+    - Also information loss for continuous variables.
 - Alternative:
     - Use GBDT for continous variables, get $gbdt(X _{continuous})$
     - Concatenate with $X _{discrete}$ to get final $\mathbf X$, and feed into LR.